-In World War Z, the Americans set up in a defensive formation, then blast Iron Maiden as loud as they can to attract the Zombies and fire up the troops.
+In World War Z, the Americans set up in a defensive formation, then blast Iron Maiden's "The Trooper" as loud as they can to attract the Zombies and fire up the troops.
 This is more of a knowing nod to the trope, on the part of the characters as much as the writer, given that it's mentioned any similarly loud, sustained noise works just as well; the British, for example, use Highland bagpipes to much the same effect.

 In 1632, the uptime forces get a Spanish army to surrender by demoralizing them with rock.
 Also country, opera, Shostakovich and a small amount of napalm.

 The extreme example is probably the opening of The Silmarillion, in which the Ainur create the entire universe by singing.

 Also, according to some obscure prophecies about the end of the world, the Children of Eru (Elves and Men - and by then, Dwarves) will be participating in the Second Music and either create a better world, or fix the marring of the extant one.